cybergu0ck/notes/engineering/software/fundamentals/data-representation/number-systems/binary-system.md

 <br/>
 <br/>

-//TODO - Add examples for the following so that the concept can be understood

 ### Signed binary numbers

 Signed binary numbers can represent both positive and negative values by using a sign bit.